 In order to guide healthcare organizations in the process of achieving effective compliance, the OIG released a resource document to help healthcare organizations measure the effectiveness of their compliance programs.

-A key component of an effective compliance program is a well-functioning administration that involves everyone in compliance processes.
-The metrics highlighted in this section offer ideas to judge the effectiveness of an organization’s board of directors, compliance committees, compliance officer, compliance staff, and general culture of compliance.
+A key component of an effective healthcare compliance program is a well-functioning administration that involves everyone in compliance processes.
+The metrics highlighted in this section offer ideas to judge the effectiveness of an organization’s board of directors, compliance committees, compliance officers, compliance staff, and general culture of compliance.

 This section contains metrics that an organization may use to evaluate whether its processes for monitoring violations of laws and regulations, its internal reporting system for noncompliance, and its routine risk assessments and compliance audits are effective.
 It also highlights the importance of an organization’s response to compliance audits or instances of noncompliance, including corrective action plans.